Streampunk/ledger/README.md

 Install [Node.js](http://nodejs.org/) for your platform.
 This software has been developed against the long term stable (LTS) release.

+Make sure `git` is installed for your system.
+This is because the current version of ledger depends on a fork of the [mdns-js](https://github.com/mdns-js/node-mdns-js) library, created by the authors of ledger to fix a bug, rather than the version published to NPM.
+A pull request is in progress.

 Ledger can be run as a standalone registration application and query API or `require`d to use from your own application, such as to create an instance of a Node API to represent local devices.

 ### Standalone registration